Island of Iona and the long road winding west

 (Pictured here.)
 The Mull ferry leaving Iona – a five minute journey.
 In summary, the island of Iona is lovely.
 Go for the spiritual component or just the light and colours.
 Or both.

 Don’t go for a drink at the Argyll Hotel at 5 o’ clock though, as they don’t want your business.
+At lest, not when we were there.
 They send you round to the Martyr’s Bay Restaurant, Cafe and Bar, which is nice of them. (‘Look’, I said, ‘I’m not being a martyr…I just want a beer.’)

 Just coming up below: Mull information.
 And there’s more on getting to Mull on this link.
 (Crikey – so much to read!)